This article is for DEVELOPERS.

 https://<your registered redirect URI>/?code=<authorisation code>

-The OAuth 2.0 authorisation code is a 30-character, randomly generated string.
+The OAuth 2.0 authorisation code is a randomly generated string.
 It is used in the next step – a request made to the token endpoint in exchange for an access token.

 The response includes the state parameter if it was in your request.